JanLahmann/RasQberry-Two/content/quantum-computing-demos/demo-list.md

 To get your favorite type of beverage implies creating a quantum circuit whose measurement result is the appropriate representing binary number.

 ![Qoffee Maker](https://qoffee-maker.org/Bilder/Event%20Image.jpeg)

+## Quantum Lights Out

+[Quantum Lights Out](https://github.com/Luka-D/Quantum-Lights-Out) by Luka Dojcinovic, is an implementation of the [Lights Out](https://en.wikipedia.org/wiki/Lights_Out_(game)) puzzle game that is solved using a quantum algorithm and then displays every step of the solution process on the RasQberry Two's LED panel.

+Developed by Luka Dojcinovic [Github: Luka-D/Quantum-Lights-Out](https://github.com/Luka-D/Quantum-Lights-Out)